rigetti/pyquil/docs/source/apidocs/experiment.rst

 ==========

 The ``experiment`` module offers a schema and utilities for succinctly expressing commonly used applications and algorithms in near-term quantum programming.
-A ``TomographyExperiment`` is intended to be consumed by the ``QuantumComputer.experiment`` method.
+An ``Experiment`` object is intended to be consumed by the ``QuantumComputer.experiment`` method.

 **NOTE**: When working with the `experiment` method, the following declared memory labels are